Click here for a video or read on….

 Finish…. once you’ve punched the Finish control, go to the download point (often the same place as registration) and hand in your SI card.
 You will be given your time on a slip of paper which also shows how long it took you between each control.
 IMPORTANT – Even if you don’t finish your course, you must still go to download to hand in your SI card – this is the only method we have of knowing that you’re back safe and sound and we don’t need to call out International Rescue.

 Here’s another article courtesy of the OS explaining the basics if all that above isn’t enough words – best way to explain is to come along to one of our events and we’ll show you.

 What should I wear?

-A pair of trainers or lightweight boots and jogging bottoms or similar will do fine to begin with.
-You might also want to bring a light cagoule if it looks like rain and something to change into afterwards as it can be a bit muddy at any time of year.
+A pair of trainers or lightweight boots and trackie bottoms or similar will do fine to begin with.
+You might also want to bring a light waterproof if it looks like rain and something to change into afterwards as it can be a bit muddy at any time of year.

 Do I need to know how to use a map and compass?

 A rough idea of what North is all about should be more than enough.
 Although we use compasses, we don’t take bearings the same way as hillwalkers do – rather we use the compass to make sure that the map is orientated correctly relative to North as there are special lines on an orienteering map that represent magnetic North.
 Ask for a lesson on how to do this when you register or have a look at this online guide to using a compass

 Who can take part?